How to Get Started With Browser Testing at the earliest

 5. Time Zone – You may want to test the product functionalities against different time zones (e.g. UTC, EST. MST, etc.).
 Testing as per different time-zones is important when you have features that are dependent on the user’s time zone.
 For example, if your US-based user is celebrating his/her birthday, you may surprise the user with a 50% discount coupon.
 It brings the element of personalization and helps in reducing user churn.

-6. Fallback Options – The visitors of your app (or site) might be using older (or retired) browsers like Internet Explorer or older versions of browsers like Chrome, Firefox, etc. As different browsers prioritize different things, it becomes important to check whether ‘fallback options’ implemented in the app’s design are working as expected.
+6. Fallback Options – The visitors of your app or B2B2C eCommerce platform, for instance, might be using older (or retired) browsers like Internet Explorer or older versions of browsers like Chrome, Firefox, etc. As different browsers prioritize different things, it becomes important to check whether ‘fallback options’ implemented in the app’s design are working as expected.
 By no means, the users of older technology should be locked out from using your product!

 Figure 1 Source